 To avoid ordering effects, the order of the two sessions were rotated.
 Half of the participants started in the lab while the other half started remotely.

 While quantitative data collection and analysis address the “what” questions, they do not explain why things occur.
 To answer the “why” question, I interviewed each participant after they finished the study.
 I reviewed their log data and questionnaire responses before each interview and prepared questions in advance.
 Questions asked in the interview was primarily about the differences between two types of tasks and settings as perceived by them.
 They also picked up their $40 compensation when coming in for the interview.

 Participants’ online activities-such as the queries they issued and pages viewed-were logged by the browser extension with timestamps.
 I first cleaned the raw data by removing irrelevant pages because participants occasionally forgot to turn off the extension when they were not working on the study.
-To prepare for quantitative data analysis, a variety of behavioral measurements (e.g., page dwell time, query time, number of queries issued per task, task completion time) were extracted in Python.
+To prepare for quantitative data analysis, a variety of behavioral measurements-such as page dwell time, query time, number of queries issued per task, and task completion time-were extracted in Python.

 Quantitative Data Analysis

-To examine the differences in questionnaire responses (5-point scale) between conditions, I used Wilcoxon signed-rank tests which is suitable for ordinal data.
+To examine the differences in questionnaire responses (5-point scale) between conditions, I used Two-way Repeated Measures ANOVA which is suitable for repeated measures data.
 To examine the influences of study setting and task authenticity on behavioral measurements, I used multilevel modeling.
 All statistical tests were performed in R.